duinnsleibhe/ADVi3pp-User-Manual/02-LCD-Touch-Screen-Manual.md

 **Tip**: *Keep the button pressed to quickly increment or decrement the temperature.*

 * The PID tuning process starts.
-The printer increase and decrease the temperature of the hot-end around the target value:
+The printer increases and decreases the temperature of the hot-end around the target value:

 ![](assets/PIDTuning2.png)